abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 ## Creating a batch from a trajectory

 When we train an RNN, we pass it a batch of examples to update the parameters.
 Each example is a sequence of inputs.
 The length of this sequence is a hyper-parameter that we choose based on our understandings of the time dependencies in the sequence.
 To feed our trajectory for updating the RNN parameters, we need to convert our trajectroy into a batch of sequence.
-For example, for a batch of sequece of $$4$$, our trajectory will be transformed to something like following:
+For example, for a batch of sequece of length $$4$$, our trajectory will be transformed to something like the following:

 $$
 \left\{(s_0, h_0, a_0, r_0), (s_1, h_1, a_1, r_1), \cdots, (s_{T-1}, h_{T-1}, a_{T-1}, r_{T-1})\right\}